Throughout the ages, as far back as 8000 BC, dairy has been a stable part of humankind’s diet.

 According to the American Heart Association, about 2,300 Americans die of cardiovascular disease each day, that’s an average of 1 death every 38 seconds.

-These are worrying statistics which bring into question the harmful effect diet can have on heart disease.
+These are worrying statistics that bring into question the harmful effect diet can have on heart disease.
 A recent study has suggested that there is no link between dairy and heart attack or risk stroke, leading to a media hype that ‘cheese is good for our health.’

 The fact is that cheese is not bad for our health.
 However, goats cheese is far better because the same pollutants coming from dairy cows also goes into the cheese.
 However, the level of those pollutants in cheese is less than you would get from drinking milk.

 In my ketogenic diet, which is further adapted to ensure good prostate health, I recommend goats milk in the main.
 The myth that saturated fat is bad for your heart health has never been satisfactorily proven.